RetroPie/RetroPie-Docs/docs/Arcade.md

 RetroPie's arcade emulators come in two main flavors: [MAME](MAME) and [FinalBurn](FinalBurn-Neo).

-[MAME](MAME) is the most well-known and works with thousands of games, its focus is preservation.
+ * [MAME](MAME) is the most well-known and works with thousands of games, its focus is preservation.

-[FinalBurn](FinalBurn-Neo) focus on 2D systems and playability, it includes support for features that have no place in a preservation-focused emulator (netplay, runahead, retroachievements, ...)
+ * [FinalBurn](FinalBurn-Neo) focuses on 2D systems and playability, it includes support for features that have no place in a preservation-focused emulator (netplay, runahead, retroachievements, ...)

 RetroPie includes multiple versions of both MAME and FinalBurn.
 Older versions usually require less processing power, but newer versions support more games and feature more accurate emulation.